-Head, Shoulders, Knees & POD is a podcast about the arts surrounding the creative and intelligent body.
-Hosted by a team of newly graduated artists, you get an intimate perspective on processes and practices of creators in the UK and Europe.
+Head, Shoulders, Knees & POD is a podcast speaking to contemporary dance artists about their creative lives, what informs them and their current projects.
+By listening, you’ll get an intimate perspective on the processes and practices of creators in the UK and Europe.

 Matilda has danced in various styles throughout her life and started with attending a school mostly for Jazz and Musical dance in Sweden.
 When broadening her knowledge she found a more in-depth interest in contemporary dance and went on to study a bachelor at Northern School of Contemporary Dance.
 During her studies at NSCD, she had the pleasure of working with various international choreographers as well as the opportunity of receiving an Erasmus Exchange Scholarship to study and live in the Netherlands for three months.
 There she found and had the possibility of expanding her improvisation practice with her interest in the fusion of games and playfulness in choreographic work.
 This resulted in her work “Ghost Square” being awarded a place to perform at Yorkshire Dance’s evening BURST (2018), showcasing the creativity of the most promising new graduates.
 Matilda is now currently an apprentice dancer with Scottish Dance Theatre where she has performed works by Emmanuel Gat, Colette Sadler, Janine Harrington and 7oito.
 Through the research/development platform SPUTNIK with Scottish Dance Theatre she, together with the team, launched HSKpod, which fuels her interests in diving into different creative practices and getting a chance to have one on one conversations with inspiring artists.

 Katie has been for most of her life across all sorts of dance styles, and although dancing itself is not her profession she still tries to move as often as possible.